migueesc123/PowerBIRESTAPI/README.md

 6. Place the file inside this folder C:\Users\{Username}\Documents\Microsoft Power BI Desktop\Custom Connectors *Note: if the folder doesn't exist, go ahead and create it.
 Don't forget to enable the Custom Data Connectors preview feature in your Power BI Desktop*
 7. Open Power BI Desktop and, in the Get Data window, search for the new Custom Connector.

+# Step 3: Provide Feedback!
+Let me know your thoughts! go to the issues section of this repo and let me know if you have any issues or suggestions for this connector.